 Lofoten Islands: Arctic Beauty

-My journey began in the Lofoten Islands, Norway’s dramatic gem where nature’s artistry meets centuries-old traditions.
+This guide began in the Lofoten Islands, Norway’s dramatic gem where nature’s artistry meets centuries-old traditions.
 The islands feature towering peaks rising from the Arctic Sea and fishing villages painted in red and white, all bathed in the magical Midnight Sun during summer months.

 Geiranger Fjord: UNESCO World Heritage